 Tucked away on a busy street in Midtown, Radiance is a serene and calm oasis.
 Radiance serves light food along with its extensive tea menu.
 Moreover, as the title suggests, Radiance also has a great collection of books.
 The store is clean and minimalist with an all-around soothing ambiance.
 The peaceful music makes this an ideal spot to get some work done while enjoying tea and dumplings.
 Submitted by Sara Shacket, aka @teaHappiness.

 Té Company is new to the tea scene, having just launched in 2012 by Elena Liao and Frederico Ribeiro.
 The couple draws attention to oolong teas, or semi-oxidized teas, which are mostly grown in Taiwan and south east China.
 Té Company is eager to spread their knowledge and teach customers about the intricacies of oolong tea processing.
-While they currently lack a storefront, Té Company will mail your tea in beautiful gold foil packaging along with brewing instructions and a poem.
-Keep an eye out for them at public markets, as they were last seen setting up shop at South Street Seaport’s New Amsterdam Market.
+Té Company is located at 163 W 10th Street, or will mail your tea in beautiful gold foil packaging along with brewing instructions and a poem.
 Submitted by Amy Chen, aka @iamamychen.

 This unassuming Harlem tea shop is a neighborhood gem.
 Serengeti Tea creates tea blends and spice blends based on African recipes, with organic African ingredients.
 Serengeti is home to a wonderful tea tasting room, which accommodates both tasting reservations and walk-in visits.
 Ample counter space makes for an excellent work setting.
 You can also check out their tea selection and make purchases online.
 Submitted by Untapped contributor Lynn Lieberman aka @afinelyne.